Resolvent estimates on asymptotically cylindrical manifolds and on the half line: Abstract

 \section{Abstract}

-Manifolds with infinite cylindrical ends have continuous spectrum of increasing multiplicity as energy grows, and in general embedded resonances and eigenvalues can accumulate at infinity.
-However, we prove that if geodesic trapping is sufficiently mild, then such an accumulation is ruled out, and moreover the cutoff resolvent is uniformly bounded at high energies.
+Manifolds with infinite cylindrical ends have continuous spectrum of increasing multiplicity as energy grows, and in general embedded resonances (resonances on the real line, embedded in the continuous spectrum) and embedded eigenvalues can accumulate at infinity.
+However, we prove that if geodesic trapping is sufficiently mild, then the number of embedded resonances and eigenvalues is finite, and moreover the cutoff resolvent is uniformly bounded at high energies.
 We obtain as a corollary the existence of resonance free regions near the continuous spectrum.

 We also obtain improved estimates when the resolvent is cut off away from part of the trapping, and along the way we prove some resolvent estimates for repulsive potentials on the half line which may be of independent interest.